 U-M Fraction Calculation Form: This form is designed to enable departments to assign employment fractions which are consistent with other departments and the University GEO Agreement, which governs the employment of Graduate Student Instructors and Graduate Student Staff Assistants.

 Graduate Student Instructors (GSIs) at the University of Michigan are considered members of the community of scholars.
 GSIs contribute to our teaching enterprise by working as partners with the faculty members who develop and supervise course offerings.
 A GSI time commitment varies by department and course, but in general offers a full tuition waiver, health and dental benefits, plus a monthly stipend.
-The school typically appoints around 20 GSIs in the Fall term and 20 GSIs in the Winter term.
-In addition, approximately 90 students per year obtain GSI/GSRA appointments in other units.
+The school typically appoints around 20-25 GSIs in each Fall and Winter term.
+In addition, approximately 60 students per year obtain GSI/GSRA appointments in other units.
 Typically these units include:

 - Program in the Environment (PitE)

 - GSI Postings at the School of Natural Resources and Environment

 - APPLY ONLINE for SNRE GSI Positions (paper applications are not accepted)

 Graduate Student Staff Assistants (GSSA) are hired to assist with administrative tasks.
 These opportunities are posted in conjunction with the GSI postings.

 Graduate Student Research Assistants (GSRA) are hired to work on externally funded research projects.
 Students must check with individual faculty for these opportunities.
 The graduate student must register for at least 6 hours of coursework and be qualified to do the research work.
 Each GSRA position provides a stipend, tuition waiver and GradCare health/dental benefits during the term of the appointment.
 Most GSRA appointments are for one term only.

 The GSI application, deadline, and selection process varies by department.
 Many departments post teaching and staff assistant opportunities on the UM Jobs webpage.